What is a stock transfer?

 What types of securities can I transfer?

 We only support securities listed for trading on the Robinhood platform.
-If you’re trying to transfer options or any other type of security or asset class not supported on Robinhood, your transfer will be rejected.
+If you’re trying to transfer options, mutual funds, or any other type of security or asset class not supported on Robinhood, your transfer will be rejected.

 How do I transfer my stock to Robinhood?